 - Knotty alder

 - Vertical grain fir

 - White oak

 Knit Cloth Grille, Mid-Woofer Dress Ring

 Knit Cloth Grilles w/Ball and Socket Fasteners: add $600/pr for all models except Gina, which includes standard Mid-Bass Dress Ring described below (no grille option for Gina, which would hide its proprietary poplar wave guide).

-Alloy Satin Black Mid-Bass Dress Rings: standard on Gina, add $350/pr for 10 inch mid-bass models except Gina (standard, included); add $425/pr for 12” mid-bass models.
+Alloy Satin Black Mid-Bass Dress Rings: included standard on Gina, add $250 per each pair of 10 inch mid-bass except Gina where the ring is included standard; add $350 per each pair of 12” mid-bass.